subhrajitm/scrapper/README.md

-## Industry Website Finder (Flask + Scrapy + Google Custom Search)
+## Law Firm & Lawyer Finder (Flask + Scrapy + Google Custom Search)

-This is a Flask application that uses Google Custom Search API to find company websites based on industry, service, location, and other filters.
+This is a Flask application that uses Google Custom Search API to find law firm websites and attorney information based on practice area, location, and other filters.
 It then uses Scrapy to scrape those websites for contact information (emails, phones, PDFs, images, etc.).

 ### Setup